-Thank You and Congratulations on purchasing the ENFORCER G6 DD!
+Thank You and Congratulations on purchasing the ENFORCER G6!
 Within this kit you will find a race winning car with over 28 years worth of CUSTOM WORKS design and quality.
 In order for you to realize this race car's winning potential it is important to follow the written text along with the pictures included.
 The steps required to build this car are very easy, as long as you read before you build.

 The instructional format for building this car is to use the "named" bag titled at the top of each section.
 Each section will be broken down into "steps" thru the section .
-All parts and hardware needed to complete all steps for each separate bag, will be found in each individual bag. and are referred to by their replacement part number in the instructions.
-There is no need to steal screws from other bags.
-In the rare event you need to look in a different bag for a certain part, it will be noted clearly in the instructions.
+The bag containing the chassis holds a variety of unique parts for your kit.
+Parts and hardware needed to complete each step will be found in the individual "named" bag plus the few unique items from the chassis bag you may need for that particualar step.
+All parts are referred to by their replacement part number in the instructions.